 The Finance Agency is legally obliged to determine whether you are located in the USA, Canada, Australia, Japan, Hong Kong or any other jurisdiction in which the purchase or sale of German Government securities is subject to legal restrictions.
 This will determine which products and services we may offer you.

 We use a splash screen to perform this query.
 If the information you provide indicates you are not subject to any trading restrictions, we will set a session cookie.
 This session cookie remembers your self-assessment and is set when you visit the ‘Private Investors’ and ‘Institutional Investors’ sections.
 The session cookie prevents the splash screen from being reopened each time a page is accessed.
 The cookie is used exclusively to give you access to legally protected areas of the site.
-We set this session cookie on the basis of our legal obligation and, within the meaning of the data protection provisions, to safeguard our legitimate interests as set forth under Article 6(1)(f) GDPR.
+Setting this cookie is therefore strictly necessary according to Article 5(3) of Directive 2002/58 in order to make the website available to you in accordance with the law.

-You have the possibility at this point to object to this data processing and to delete the cookie with immediate effect.
+Nevertheless you have now the possibility to delete the cookie with immediate effect:

 6. Purpose and legal basis of data processing